derDeidra/discord-ollama/docs/commands-guide.md

     /shutoff are-you-sure true
     ```

+3. Set System Prompt
+    This command sets a server-wide system prompt which will be applied to newly-created channels and threads.
+Only administrators can run this command.

+    ```
+    /set-system-prompt prompt "You are a helpful assistant that speaks concisely."
+    ```

 ### Action Commands
 1. Clear Channel (Message) History
-    This command will clear the history of the current channel for the user that calls it.
-    Running the command in any channel will clear the message history.
+    This command clears the stored chat history for the current channel/thread (affects everyone).
+Running the command in any channel will clear that channel's message history.

     ```
     /clear-user-channel-history